 All reports of A, N and E are taken very seriously by DOM.
 DOM provides for the reporting and investigation of major and serious incidents of abuse, neglect and exploitation of a waiver persons.
 All reports of A, N and E are reported immediately verbally and in writing by the appropriate case manager to their supervisor and the Department of Human Services.
-The potential A, N and E are also to be reported in writing to the DOM/Office of LTC/E&D Waiver Program Division as it occurs.
-DOM staff review the documentation and report findings to the DOM E&D waiver director.
+The potential A, N and E are also to be reported in writing to DOM as it occurs.
 If the waiver participant is at risk for harm or injury related to an unsafe environment, the case manager will call 911 to request immediate assistance.
 In addition, reports are simultaneously made to DHS who is the investigative agency in Mississippi responsible for investigating allegations of A, N and E. DOM and the case management agency follow up with DHS to ensure that reports are investigated and action is taken.
 The Mississippi Attorney General's Office is also contacted to report allegations of Vulnerable Adult Abuse.

 Mississippi Vulnerable Persons Act, Section 43-47-9 (1).
-"Upon receipt of a report pursuant to Section 43-47-7 that a vulnerable person is in need of protective services, the department (The Mississippi Department of Human Services)shall initiate an investigation and/or evaluation within forty-eight (48) hours if immediate attention is needed, or within seventy-two (72) hours if the vulnerable person is not in immediate danger, to determine whether the vulnerable person is in need of protective services are needed."
+"Upon receipt of a report pursuant to Section 43-47-7 that a vulnerable person is in need of protective services, the department (The Mississippi Department of Human Services) shall initiate an investigation and/or evaluation within forty-eight (48) hours if immediate attention is needed, or within seventy-two (72) hours if the vulnerable person is not in immediate danger, to determine whether the vulnerable person is in need of protective services and what services are needed."